 African Fish Eagle

-The next time you visit the Okavango Delta, don’t forget to bring along your camera and a pair of binoculars to capture the images of these and other beautiful birds that thrive in this impressive habitat.
+The next time you go on a Botswana safari, don’t forget to bring along your camera and a pair of binoculars to capture the images of these and other beautiful birds that thrive in this impressive habitat.